-18. (1) The Director-General must pay the unemployment benefits to the contributor at the employment office at which the application was made or any other employment 40 office determined by the claims officer.

-(2) If the contributor, without good reason, refuses to accept available work, or to undergo appropriate training or vocational counselling, the claims officer may impose a penalty of up to a maximum of thirteen weeks during which no benefits may be paid to the contributor.
+- 18. (1) The Director-General must pay the unemployment benefits to the contributor at the employment office at which the application was made or any other employment office determined by the applicant at the time of application. - (2) If the contributor receives unemployment benefits and without just reason refuses 35 to accept appropriate, available work, or to undergo appropriate training or vocational counselling, the claims officer may impose a penalty of up to a maximum of thirteen weeks during which no benefits may be paid to the contributor.